arzwa/MultilocusIsland/docs/draft-hapdip2.md

 the single locus model and examining the effects of dominance, neglecting drift and heterogeneity of selective effects across the barrier.
-We next consider the effects of genetic drift and show how we can accurately predict equilibrium allele frequency distributions for multilocus systems with arbitrary dominance and haploid selection.
+We next consider the effects of genetic drift and show how we can accurately predict the equilibrium allele frequency distributions at individual barrier loci with arbitrary dominance and haploid selection.
 Lastly, we study the effects of heterogeneous barrier architectures on the maintenance of local adaptation and observable patterns of equilibrium differentiation.